xcratch/xcx-example/README.md

 npm install
 ```

-Download [the latest Xcratch Example Code](https://github.com/yokobond/xcratch-example/archive/master.zip) from [yokobond/xcratch-example](https://github.com/yokobond/xcratch-example).
+Then, download [the latest Xcratch Example Code](https://github.com/yokobond/xcratch-example/archive/master.zip) from [yokobond/xcratch-example](https://github.com/yokobond/xcratch-example).
 This is the base code to be modified as your extension.

-Unzip the downloaded file "xcratch-example-master.zip" and rename extracted folder to your extension repo name.
+Unzip the downloaded file "xcratch-example-master.zip" on the same directory of scratch-gui and rename extracted folder to your extension repo name.

 ```sh
 unzip xcratch-example-master.zip